- Sermon Notes

 a.
 What does that question mean?

-2. The answer is found in the angel’s words to Joseph when he was told to take Mary as his wife.
+2. The answer is found in the angel’s words to Joseph, when he told him to take Mary as his wife.

 Matthew 1:20-21, Joseph, son of David, do not be afraid to take Mary as your wife; for the Child who has been conceived in her is of the Holy Spirit.
 She will bear a Son; and you shall call His name Jesus, for He will save His people from their sins.

-- Jesus came to save “people from their sins.”
+3. Jesus came to save “people from their sins” which is fitting because His name means, “the Lord saves.”

-APPL – Here comes the bad news I warned you about at the beginning of my message.
+APPL – But here comes the bad news I warned you about earlier.

-- Because God is the Creator of everything and everyone, every person is accountable to God.
+• Because God is our Creator, every person is accountable to Him.

-- God expects every person to obey His holy standard.
+• God expects us to perfectly obey His holy commands.

 Romans 3:23, . . .for all have sinned and fall short of the glory of God

-- Our sin has earned a penalty, or as the Apostle Paul calls it a wage.
+• But the bad news gets worse; our sin has earned a penalty, or as the Apostle Paul writes, our sin has earned a “wage.”

 Romans 6:23, For the wages of sin is death. . .